vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 }
 ```
 - press the `Test` button
-- after the test runs, you'll be able to to see the output on the right of the image below, the response body should look similar to what you saw when you tested the lambda earlier
+- after the test runs, you'll be able to to see the output on the right of the image below, the Response Body should look similar to what you saw when you tested the lambda earlier

 ![Test with API 2](test-with-api-2.png)

-Note: the request body gets wrapped in a `body-json` object by the Gateway API mapping function.
+Note: the request gets wrapped in a `body-json` object by the Gateway API mapping function.
 That's why the code
 in `index.js` looks for the request body within a `body-json` property.
 You may remember that When you tested from the
 lambda earlier, you needed to wrap the request with a `body-json` object.
 You don't need to do that when testing
-from the Gateway API, or when using the new REST api from the outside.
+from the Gateway API, nor when using the new REST api from the outside.

 ## Find for your REST API URL

-To figure out what the Urls are for accessing your api from outside AWS, look at the stage information:
+To find the url for accessing your api from outside AWS, look at the stage information:
 - click on the link in the left-most navigation bar that says `Stages`
 - click on `dev` or `prod`
-- note that the URL is displayed at the top, your's will have a different section at the front (that I blocked out in the image below)
+- note that the URL is displayed at the top (I blocked out the account identifier in the image below)

 ![Find API Url](find-api-url.png)

 To use the URL, you'll need to add a forward-slash and the name of the resource we added, which was `service`.
 And it can only be called with POST.
-Let's test it from outside AWS, in the next section.
+We'll test it from outside AWS, in the next section.

 ## Test your API with Postman

-It's best to test your REST api now, to any bugs worked out, before you try using it from a capsule.
+It's best to test your REST api now, to work out any bugs, before you try using it from a capsule.
 Try this:
 - download and install [Postman](https://www.getpostman.com/downloads/)
 - run Postman and click on the `Request` link in the welcome window to create a new request (see image below)